Four-Way Hand Cleaner Shootout

 We used Fast Orange for a month and found it pretty darn good in a small shop environment typical of what advanced automotive DIY encounter.
 We found only two negatives with Fast Orange.
 In our test, if the hands are really dirty/greasy, like...black, after working on an older car with a dirty chassis and worn front suspension parts, we needed a lot of Fast Orange.
 Secondly, we tried two different sizes, the small 7.5-oz. squeeze bottle (PN 25108) and the gallon pump (PN 25219) If you are even a half-serious DIY, don't waste your money on small bottles.
 They won't last long, the flip top breaks off before the bottle is empty and it's hard to get the last of the cleaner out.
 Go with the one gallon pump.
 They last a while and, once the pump sucks air, you can cut the top off the bottle making it a "bucket" and scoop the last of the cleaner out.

 There are four varieties of Fast Orange.
 The "Fine Pumice Lotion" Fast Orange we tested, along with a version without pumice which is, otherwise, the same formulation as the standard product.
 There is a "Dry Skin Pumice Hand Cleaner" which has a higher level of skin conditioners blended in to sooth cracked skin due to multiple washings per day common in the automotive service trade.
-The fourth is Fast Orange "Professional Heavy Duty Hand Cleaner" which has a somewhat different formulation, is marketed to service professionals and, at this writing, is new on the market.
+The fourth type and the runner-up in our competition is Fast Orange "Professional Heavy Duty Hand Cleaner" which has a somewhat different formulation, is marketed to service professionals and, at this writing, is new on the market.
 We requested a sample to test but, after several months of use. we have been unable to detect a difference between the performance of Professional Heavy Duty and regular Fast Orange.
 The only difference is more of a personal preference issue and that is that the Professional Heavy Duty variety is unscented.

 The winner of the Corvette Action Center Hand Cleaner Shootout, by a slight margin, is "Super Tough Hand Scrub".
 One morning, while nursing my first cup of coffee, on a whim, I keyed "best hand cleaner" into Google.
 The first hit which was a web site run by Southwest Commercial Products which markets only one product–"Super Tough Hand Scrub".